dotnet/Comet/README.md

 ### 2. Do you want to use more complex data types?

-You can either implement [INotifyPropertyRead](https://github.com/Clancey/Comet/blob/master/src/Comet/BindingObject.cs#L13) or you can use [BindingObject](https://github.com/Clancey/Comet/blob/master/src/Comet/BindingObject.cs) to make it even simpler.
+You can either implement [INotifyPropertyRead](https://github.com/Clancey/Comet/blob/master/src/Comet/BindingObject.cs#L13) or you can use [BindingObject](https://github.com/Clancey/Comet/blob/master/src/Comet/BindingObject.cs) to make it even simpler.

 Add it as a Field/Property, and add the `[State]` attribute!